-- 1. A student who withdraws from a course after the 20th day of classes will receive a "W" (no grade or penalty) for the course. - A student will be allowed to drop a course up to and including the Final Drop Day as indicated on the Master Calendar.
+- 1. During pre-registration a student will be allowed to make course changes, which must first be approved by his/her academic advisor. - 2.
+A student who withdraws from a course after the 20th day of classes will receive a "W" for that course, which does not calculate nto the GPA. - 3.
+A student will be allowed to add a course up to and including the Final Add Date as indicated on the Master Calendar.
+The final Add Date is determined by calculating twenty-five (25) percent of the allotted class time.
+Courses not meeting the entire semester will be calculated in the same manner. - 4.
+A student will be allowed to drop a course up to and including the Final Drop Day as indicated on the Master Calendar.
 The Final Drop Day is determined by calculating eighty (80) percent of the allotted class time.
-Courses not meeting the entire semester will be calculated in the same manner. - 3.
-A student remains responsible for payment of tuition and fees if the drop occurs after the tuition refund date as indicated on the Master Calendar.
+Courses not meeting the entire semester will be calculated in the same manner. - 5.
+A student remains responsible for payment of tuition and fees if the drop occurs after the tuition refund dates as indicated on the Master Calendar